 Nominees whose accomplishments reflect extraordinary contributions of an innovative or improving nature shall receive the Crocus Merit Award.
 Each nominee should be judged in the context of his/her Association

-Nominees whose contribution- reflect a continuing dedication to the normal activities of their classification (i.e. dancer or caller/leader) for a period of 25 years shall receive the Crocus Long Service Award.
-Not more than six award winners will be selected in any one year, 'the decisions of the Board of Governors are final.
+Nominees whose contributions reflect a continuing dedication to the normal activities of their classification (i.e. dancer or caller/leader) for a period of 25 years shall receive the Crocus Long Service Award.
+Not more than six award winners will be selected in any one year, the decisions of the Board of Governors are final.